anusorn05379/itshop-Backend/README.md

 ## 🗄️ Database

-The project uses SQLite with Entity Framework Core migrations:
+The project uses SQLite with Entity Framework Core migrations.

+**Note:** The repository includes `itshop.db` with sample data (20 products) for immediate testing and reference.
+This file contains:
+- Complete database schema
+- 20 sample IT products
+- Sample customers and orders

+To start fresh or apply migrations:

 ```bash
 # Create a new migration